digitalbricklayer/techteapotcom/content/posts/whither-met-office-openness-update.md

 tags: []
 ---

-A couple of months ago or so <a href="http://techteapot.com/whither-met-office-openness/">I lamented the fact that the raw temperature data from the UK met office is not publicly available</a>.
+A couple of months ago or so <a href="{{< ref "posts/whither-met-office-openness.md" >}}">I lamented the fact that the raw temperature data from the UK met office is not publicly available</a>.

 I've just received some further feedback from the Met Office.